mwidjaja1/3pfl/README.md

 ## Summary
 We expect all team members to follow these four rules on the game and [on our Discord](https://discord.gg/RGzcnXfWhv).
 1. Be friendly and respectful to our team.
-Bullying, harassing, lying, abusing your role, and spamming are examples of not being respectful. ❤️
+Bullying, harassing, lying, promotion of off topic ventures (i.e. spam), and abusing your role are examples of not being respectful. ❤️
 2. We promote players who were on the team during the last 7 days, were active, has 1700+ trophies, & is on Discord membership (for Pro promotions) 📈
 3. We demote/boot players who are inactive in the last 7 days or violated a rule 😞
 4. Team members who get promoted to pro are eligible for a free 3PFL Sticker 💌